retainers

 Removable retainers make it easier to maintain a healthy mouth, but you will have to remember to wear them daily.
 They’re also easier to lose or damage than other models, so you’ll need to be careful about where you put your retainer and how you handle it.

-Keep your smile looking good for years to come with Davis & Goldberg Orthodontics
+Keep Your Smile Looking Good for Years to Come with Davis & Goldberg Orthodontics

 Did you know that in your first year after treatment, your teeth can begin shifting back to their old positions in less than five days?
 If you don’t wear your retainer as directed, this drifting will continue and eventually undo all your work.
 That’s why you must use your retainer exactly as directed by Dr. Davis and Dr. Goldberg.
 This will let you enjoy your incredible new smile for many years to come!
+Modern orthodontic wisdom tells us that most patients will need to wear some type of retainer indefinitely to keep their results, but don’t let that worry you—your retainer will become part of your daily routine in no time at all.